wschella/procgen-companion/README.md

   - !ProcColor 10
 ```

-### Specifying tags that should be included in the filename
+### Specifying labels that should be included in the filename

 NOTE: Under discussion.